GitarPlayer/azure-cloudinit-linux-challenge/README.md

     --custom-data cloud-init.txt
 ```
 # ToDo
+## Important you must not expect everything to work as expected.
+We might have deliberately broken things.
  - Install a webserver
  - Add a user called penguin and make it expire it on 2022-04-04
  - Delete the file /tmp/dsdf--